daos-stack/daos/doc/admin/deployment.md

 ### Runtime Directory Setup

 DAOS uses a series of Unix Domain Sockets to communicate between its various components.
-On modern Linux systems Unix Domain Sockets are typically stored under /run or /var/run (usually a symlink to /run) and are a mounted tmpfs file system.
+On modern Linux systems, Unix Domain Sockets are typically stored under /run or /var/run (usually a symlink to /run) and are a mounted tmpfs file system.
 There are several methods for ensuring the necessary directories are setup.